Bad Charcoal Canister Symptoms

 The replacement labor charge will cost you around $50 to $150.
 This is again, a generalized price range.
 Your costs will vary depending on your mechanic, company, and state.
 The cost can also spike if you have a particularly complicated situation, where more would be required.

-Is It Safe To Drive With A Bad Charcoal Canister?
+How Long Can You Drive With A Bad Charcoal Canister

 As a conscious citizen, if you suspect your vehicle to have a bad charcoal canister, or begin to notice any of the symptoms, you should look to have it replaced right away.
 The biggest concern with driving with a faulty canister is the toxic emissions that your vehicle will be letting out into the environment.